The NY Times college admissions blog is well regarded and had a 2011 Q&A about this topic: http://thechoice.blogs.nytimes.com/2011/11/07/marybeth-one/

 First, some definitions.
 Most students in the PAL program have language based LD.
 Non-verbal LD include poor math skills, missing social cues, concrete learners, lack of comprehension, trouble with abstract thinking.
 ADHD is an inability to focus, cannot sit still, chewing on pens, drumming fingers, doodling in class.
 Executive Function issues: planning problems, lack of organization, cannot prioritize, poor working memory.

-Transitioning from High School to College is especially difficult for a student with LD.
+Transitioning from High School to College can be especially difficult for a student with LD.
 College has: less structure, fewer rules, lots of personal choice and more free time, reduction in feedback, syllabus but not daily reminders, changes in grading and time with teachers, self-advocating for help.
 The transition is hard for students and parents.
 Accommodations are not offered, but colleges respond to requests from students through their own initiative only.
 There are no IEPs in college.
 The student must present documentation to request accommodations, and colleges have no “obligation to fundamentally alter the nature of the curriculum”.

 Common Options for Students with LD